CynthiKite/indykite-sdk-node/README.md

 Look into using `npm link` in case you want to develop the lib with the app
 https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557

-In case you update the response don't forget to update CommonJS docs and also any typescript definitions.
+In case you update the response, don't forget to update CommonJS docs and also any typescript definitions.

 Commit message follows [commit guidelines](./doc/guides/commit-message.md#commit-message-guidelines)

 ## Roadmap
-Checkout our roadmap on our [issues page](https://github.com/indykite/indykite-sdk-node/issues)
+Check out our roadmap on our [issues page](https://github.com/indykite/indykite-sdk-node/issues)

-## Contributing
+## Contributing and connecting with other developers
 [Contribution guidelines for this project](contributing.md)

-## Support, Feedback, Connect with other developers
 We'd love to have you connect with us or other community developers over at [IndyKite.one](https://indykite.one)

+## Support and feedback
 Feel free to file a bug, submit an issue or give us feedback on our [issues page](https://github.com/indykite/indykite-sdk-node/issues)

 ## Vulnerability Reporting
 [Responsible Disclosure](responsible_disclosure.md)

 ## Changelog
-Coming Soon!
+Coming soon!

 ## Contributers / Acknowledgements
-Coming Soon!
+Coming soon!

-## What is IndyKite
+## About IndyKite
-IndyKite is a cloud identity platform built to secure and manage human & non-person (IoT) identities and their data.
-Based on open source standards, the cloud platform gives developers the ability to secure data and embed identity controls into their Web 3.0 applications.
-Empowering the world’s 23 million developers without the need to involve security and identity specialists.
+IndyKite is building the identity platform for Web 3.0.

+IndyKite’s decentralized Identity Platform unlocks contextual insights from identity data to enable businesses to realize greater ROI.
+With products that securely manage human, IoT,and machine identity, the IndyKite Identity Platform leverages machine learning to deliver context-aware authorization, knowledge driven decisions and risk analytics.

+Built on a knowledge graph data model, IndyKite enables developers with flexible APIs through a growing open-source ecosystem.

 ## License
 [This project is licensed under the terms of the Apache 2.0 license.](LICENSE)